Student Parking Policies and Procedures

 - Carpool parking permits require a total of three or more students (including the driver), who live more than a 20-minute walk from RHS and proof of possession of an unrestricted driver’s license.
 A restricted driver’s licenses will not be accepted for drivers in a carpool.
 In addition, students choosing to carpool must park in their assigned carpool parking space.
 Any student who has committed to carpooling with others will not be able to obtain a separate individual student parking permit.

 - Restricted Parking Permits

-- Students who have had their license for less than one year will be issued a restricted parking permit.
+- Students who have had their license for less than one year will be issued a restricted parking permit and must park in their assigned parking space.
 In accordance with California law, these student drivers are not allowed to transport others to/from school.